Worried about Someone Else's Drinking?

 What can I do about it?

-Anyone who has ever cared about someone who drinks too much knows that alcohol abuse doesn't just affect the drinker.
+Anyone who has ever cared about someone who drinks too much knows that alcohol use disorder doesn't just affect the drinker.
 For every person with a problem with alcohol, there are at least four people who are directly affected by their behavior.
 Friends, family, coworkers – all are potentially impacted by it.

 So, what do you do about it?
 When you have someone in your life who you think has a problem, it can be difficult to know exactly what would be helpful.
 Some people in this position feel alone, embarrassed, or even worried that if they say anything they'll offend the person they care about.
 Most people don't even know what kind of help is available, and wouldn't even know where to begin to look for it.

 These are some of the reasons that concerned people don’t intervene.
 But, keeping silent only allows the problem to continue.

 You can be helpful.
 Because you know this person, you may best know how to talk with them, what they care about, what matters to them.
 But, remember that people with drinking problems have the same needs as the rest of us: dignity, consideration, self-worth.
 Checking your judgment at the door is critical when talking with someone about their drinking; otherwise, they might not hear you at all.

 Avoiding the Three Ps: Pushing, Preaching, and Pouting.

 What isn't very helpful, however, is taking over.
 It's easy to want to work hard to fix the problem, to make it go away; the person you care about doesn't understand what they're doing to themselves, so you feel like it's up to you to figure it out.
 The more you push, preach, or pout, the less willing people are to take what you have to say seriously or without defensiveness.

 A few things to consider beforehand to make your conversation more effective: